 If your running water is either too hot or too cold, there is a strong chance that you have the incorrect size water heater to accommodate your living space and the number of people using hot water in your home.
-If a gas water heater is undersized, the system will fail in a shorter period of time.
+If a gas water heater is undersized, the system will break down in a shorter period of time.

 Age of Your Water Heater

 The average lifespan of residential water heaters that have had proper maintenance is between ten and fifteen years.
 Even if there are no obvious signs of an issue, a water heater that is ten years or older is at greater risk of producing a leak resulting in water damage to your home.
-Maturing water heaters are nothing to take lightly.
+Maturing water heaters are nothing to brush aside.
 If you are unsure of the age of your water heater, check the identification sticker on the unit, where the manufactured date should be listed with the serial number.

-The Service Experts Plumbing Team can help by fixing leaks, installing low-flow fixtures and consulting with you on possible energy-efficient upgrades.
+The Service Experts Plumbing Team can help by fixing leaks, installing low-flow fixtures, and consulting with you on possible energy-efficient upgrades.
 And if you discover it isn’t cost-effective to have a repair done, Service Experts can recommend a new water heater that will meet your household demands and work within your budget.
 Options include ENERGY STAR®-rated traditional tank water heaters or energy-efficient tankless water heater units.
 No matter the type of system you have, if you’ve neglected your water heater, call the experts at 303-647-5749 or request an appointment online.